grahamdaley/cnn_chinese_hw/README.md

 a wacom tablet or pen.
 I may later combine my previous handwriting engine that on compared x,y point positions and angles, augmenting the results.

+# Misc

+The main reason for this fork was to improve recognition of the '一' character ('one' - ord 19968 / 0x4E00) by providing more varied samples.

 # License

 Because it uses [Tomoe](https://sourceforge.net/projects/tomoe/) data,